 What Makes Dividing a Business Difficult in a Divorce?

 It is not easy to go through a divorce as a business owner.
 If you depend on your business for your livelihood, a messy divorce involving a contested division of your business could come with a heavy price.
-An Illinois family law attorney can look out for your best interests when it comes time to divide up your marital estate, advocating for your fair share of your business.
+Dividing a business in a divorce is often difficult for several other reasons.
+It will usually involve determining whether it is marital or separate property, getting a professional valuation, and splitting it appropriately with your spouse.

-The division of a business should be handled delicately.
-At Roberts PC, we have experience negotiating for favorable outcomes in complex high-asset divorces.
+At Roberts PC, our Wheaton, IL family law attorneys have assisted DuPage County clients with complex divorce issues for over 40 years.
+Moreover, Attorney Chuck Roberts has personally represented business owners and individuals with private practices throughout contentious cases.
 When you work with our firm, you will receive hands-on counsel and representation to help you properly evaluate and divide up your business.

 Depending on the specifics of your divorce, you may not even have to divide up your business.
-When you and your spouse split up, all of your assets will be classified as either marital or separate property.
+When you and your spouse split up, all of your assets will be classified as either marital or separate property under 750 ILCS 5/503.

-If your business was established before you got married, it is more likely to be considered separate property.
+As of 2026, if your business was established before you married, it is more likely to be considered separate property.
 On the other hand, a business established during the marriage could very well be classified as marital property.
 Your spouse may be entitled to some of your business interests if he or she worked at your business, or if marital funds contributed to the business’s growth.

 If your business is deemed marital property, it will have to be divided up appropriately.
 However, without a monetary value attached to the business, it can be difficult to divide such an abstract asset.
-To remedy this, there are different methods of business valuation that you may employ, such as:
+To solve this, there are different methods of business valuation that you may use, such as:

 -